A place of unique beauty and charm – Tasmania is the ultimate getaway destination for a dose of luxury.

 Freycinet Lodge

 The Freycinet Lodge is located inside the Freycinet National Park, just outside of Coles Bay, overlooking the blue water of Great Oyster Bay and the rugged mountains of the Hazards.
 With views to die for, especially from the spa, Freycinet Lodge is also home a handful of superb dining options and a coastal pavilion that is the perfect location to watch the sun set.
-One of the best boutique hotels in Tasmania of 2023!
+One of the coolest stays in Tasmania of 2024!

 More info